Set Up Your Sentry Account

 Sentry has built-in SCM integrations with:

-If you're using a different SCM provider or don't want Sentry to connect to your repository, check out our Releases documentation to learn how you can still enable most of these features (#1 - #3) by telling Sentry about your commit metadata.
+If you're using a different SCM provider or don't want Sentry to connect to your repository, check out our Releases documentation to learn how you can still associate commits with your release.

 Enabling an integration with your issue tracking solution allows you to create a new issue from within the Issue Details page in sentry.io, or link to an existing one.
 GitHub, GitLab, and Bitbucket issues are associated with their respective SCM integrations.
 Sentry also integrates with Azure DevOps, Shortcut, Jira, and others.